karl-sjogren/zebra-deploy/README.md

 #### Pushover reporter

-Send information to a pushover.
+Send information to Pushover.
 You need to register an app on pushover.net and enter both the application and user keys in the configuration.

+**Priority**

+The fields **success-priority** and **failure-priority** can be used to set custom priority levels according to https://pushover.net/api#priority.
+The default is -1 for successful deploys and 0 for failures.